WenyiSun520/TarotsToday/README.md

 - Why do you as developers want to build this application?
   - it's a fun way to engage with people
-  - it's easy to start with a minimum viable project and add on other extensions as time goes on
+  - it's easy to start with a minimum viable project and a
   - it will create a tarot api for others to use

 P0 - a user can have an account